pygs/p2p/README.md

 ###Funcs:
   - class Connection:
-    - init(path, timeout=0.5) : getting path to file with peers and timeout(for socket connection, not required, 0.5s as default) as float in seconds, returns nothing
+    - init(path, ip(as string), port(as int), timeout=0.5) : getting path to file with peers and timeout(for socket connection, not required, 0.5s as default) as float in seconds, returns nothing
     - getPeers() : returning array of peers
     - connect() : returning array of sockets
     - broadcast(message) : sending message to all, returns number of sended messages
+    - server() : recieve messages

 #### TODO:
   - make TODO list